SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 * SonarQube Scanner Maven 3.3.0.603+
 * SonarQube Scanner Gradle 2.3+

+**Notifications changes**
+The notifications algorithm has been replaced with one that offers better performance during background task processing.
+Additionally, issue change notifications spawned analysis or bulk change now generate only one email per event rather than one email per issue.

 ## Release 7.7 Upgrade Notes
 **Deprecated parameters dropped**
 `sonar.language`, and  `sonar.profile`, both deprecated since 4.5, are dropped in this version as is `sonar.analysis.mode`, which as been deprecated since 6.6.
 These now-unrecognized parameters will simply be ignored, rather than failing analysis.